Read Time: 5 minutes

 If you do not want to reschedule your mammogram, you can keep your appointment.
 The date and location on your body that you had the vaccine should be documented.
-There is a good chance that side effects of the vaccine won't interfere with your mammogram in any way.
-In the small chance that the radiologist does see swollen lymph nodes on your screening mammogram, you may be called back for additional imaging (likely an ultrasound), either shortly after or up to a few weeks later to confirm the swelling has gone away.
+There is a good chance side effects of the vaccine won’t interfere with your mammogram in any way.
+In the small chance that the radiologist does see swollen lymph nodes on your screening mammogram, you may be called back for additional imaging (likely an ultrasound), either shortly after, or up to a few weeks later to confirm the swelling has gone away.

 Do not delay your mammogram without speaking to your doctor first.
 And do not delay a diagnostic mammogram (a mammogram being done for symptoms you may have or for an abnormality seen on the screening).